Monadex-Labs/monadex-frontend-v1/README.md

 ## Running the Code Locally

 ### Prerequisites
-- Ensure Node.js and npm are installed on your machine.
+- Ensure Node.js and pnpm are installed on your machine.
 - Optionally, you may want a package manager like yarn installed.

 ### Steps